-Use check-coloring to make sure your colorings are sensible (it does not test that the graph is correct, tho).
+Use check-coloring to make sure your colorings are sensible.

 Hand in your assignment by sending email with the subject graph-test to robby@eecs.northwestern.edu.
 The email should include an attachment named name.graph-test.tar.gz.
 The name should be your last name in all lowercase letters unless you are pair programming, in which case it should be both last names in alphabetical order, separated by +.
 For example, if Robert Jordan and Brandon Sanderson were pair programming and handing in this assignment, they'd send in a tarfile named jordan+sanderson.graph-test.tar.gz.